TYPO3-svn-archive/roq_redirect/Documentation/Introduction/Index.rst

 Backend module for managing redirects.
 This extension provides a backend module for managing redirects for multiple sites and languages.
 The extension hooks into a preprocess request and checks for a redirect record with the same url as the requested url.
-If a redirect record exist for this request, than the extension executes the actual redirect.
+A redirect will be initiated to the defined redirect destination if a redirect record exists for this request.

 .. figure:: ../Images/redirectModule62.PNG
     :alt: Redirect module